One of the effective ways to generate more search traffic is creating long-form content. Content that readers can digest easily, remember and share.

 4. Write The Way You Talk (Conversational Tone Writing)

-If you are a blogger who wants to making a living from your blog, listen:
+If you are a blogger who wants to make a living from your blog, listen:

-You can’t drive traffic if no one reads your content.
+You can’t make money if no one reads your content.
 Even if you go on publishing forever.
 Why?

 Because you don’t talk to your readers.